 Are you interested in hosting fellow JRC members for a holiday meal or sharing the celebration at someone's home?
 It's a great way to make new friends at JRC.
-We are looking for homes with room at their holiday table for one or more guests for the following meals: Erev Rosh Hashanah dinner, lunch for the first day of Rosh Hashanah, or Yom Kippur Break-the -Fast.
-Contact Linda Hewitt to volunteer to host or be matched with a host family.
+We are looking for homes with room at their holiday table for one or more guests for lunch for the first day of Rosh Hashanah.
+Contact Reese Gratch to volunteer to host or be matched with a host family.

-This year everyone is invited to a community break-the-fast potluck at the church following the Ne'ilah service hosted by JRC's Young Adults (20s-30s).
+This year everyone is invited to a community break-the-fast potluck hosted by JRC's Young Adults (20s-30s) following the Ne'ilah service.
 Adults and children of all ages are welcome.
 Please bring a vegetarian/dairy dish to share.
 Please note that JRC is a nut-sensitive environment so do not bring any food with peanuts or other nuts.